 How Automation Transforms the Consolidation Process

-Consolidate both small and large entities simultaneously without performance degradation.
-Automated elimination rules run with full audit trails documenting every adjustment.
+Consolidate both small and large entities simultaneously.
+Automated elimination rules run with full audit trails.
+With continuous consolidation, issues surface daily instead of two weeks after month-end.

 Frequently Asked Questions